 Employees have proven to themselves and their employers that they can be as effective at home as they are in the office.
 According to our recent Future of Work study, 51% of employees believe they have been more productive working remotely.
 And their managers agree: 55% of managers think their direct reports have been more productive since the pivot to remote work.

 With some people working from home, some in the office, and still others permanently remote, forward-thinking organizations will design digital workspace experiences with employees at the forefront in order to outpace others who simply allow for remote or hybrid work.

 Read more: Designing the future of work: 3 steps to improve the digital workspace experience

 2. Remote meetings work, too

-As companies continue to evolve – including transitioning from all-remote to hybrid work – some have made all-virtual meetings their policy, so no one employee feels left out if they’re not in the room.
+As companies continue to evolve – including transitioning from all-remote to hybrid work – some have made all-virtual remote team meetings their policy, so no one employee feels left out if they’re not in the room.